Contraceptive implant

 Print this page

-The implant is a form of contraception for women, to prevent pregnancy.
-It contains progestogen, a hormone similar to one produced by your ovaries.
-It does not contain oestrogen.
+A contraceptive implant is a form of contraception for women, to prevent pregnancy.
+It contains the progestogen called levonorgestrel, a hormone similar to the one produced by ovaries.
+The implant doesn't contain oestrogen.

 • The implant works by slowly releasing progestogen into your bloodstream.
-Progestogen thickens the mucus in the cervix so sperm can’t travel through it and may also stop the ovaries from releasing an egg each month.
-In this way it prevents pregnancy.
+Progestogen prevents pregnancy by making the mucus in your cervix thicker so sperm can’t travel through it to get to your egg.
+For most people it also stops your ovaries from releasing an egg each month.

-• Its effect is reversible which means that your natural fertility returns to normal when the rod is removed.
+• Its effect is reversible which means that your natural fertility returns to normal when the implant is removed.

 Pros Cons

-✔ Don’t have to remember to take anything every day – lasts for up to 5 years.
+✔ You don’t have to remember to take anything every day – it lasts for up to 5 years.

-✔ Is reversible – you can choose to have it taken out at any time.
+✔ It's reversible – you can choose to have it taken out at any time.

-✘ May cause irregular periods or periods that last longer.
-This is quite common in the first 6 months but it can last as long as you use the implant.
+✘ It may cause irregular periods or periods that last longer.
+This is common in the first 6 months but can last for as long as you use the implant.
 This can be annoying, but it’s not harmful and the implant will still work.
-If the bleeding is a problem, you can get pills to help.
+If the bleeding is a problem, talk to your healthcare provider.
+You can take medicine to help with this.

-✘ May cause a sore or bruised arm after the implant is put in or taken out.
+✘ It may cause a sore or bruised arm after the implant is put in or taken out.
 There is a small risk of infection.

-✘ Sometimes it’s not easy for the nurse or doctor to find the implant and you might have to see someone else to take it out.
+✘ Sometimes it’s not easy for the nurse or doctor to find the implant and you might have to come back and have it removed with the help of an ultrasound scan.

-✘ Does not protect against STIs, so it’s important to use condoms when you have sex.
+✘ It doesn't protect against sexually transmitted infections (STIs), so it’s important to use condoms when you have sex with new partners or people whose sexual history you don't know.

 • The implant is a very reliable form of contraception.

-• It is usually 99% effective in preventing pregnancy, which means that about one out of every 100 women who use the implant will get pregnant each year.
+• It's usually 99% effective in preventing pregnancy, which means that about 1 out of every 100 women who use the implant will get pregnant each year.

 • The advantage of the implant is that it lasts for up to 5 years but it can be removed at any time.

-The implant will be inserted by your doctor or a trained nurse, in the inner side of your upper arm.
-A check will be made to ensure it is inserted correctly.
-Once this is confirmed, it is effective straight away.
+The implant will be inserted by a trained healthcare provider, in the inner side of your upper arm.
+A check will be made to ensure it's inserted correctly.
+Once this is confirmed, it's effective straight away.

-• You will be given an injection of local anaesthetic first to numb your skin, and a special needle will be used to put the implant in place.
+• You'll be given an injection of local anaesthetic first to numb your skin, and a special needle will be used to put the implant in place.

-• After the procedure, the area will be closed (with tape) and you will need to keep the wound dry and bandaged for three days.
-Do not bump the area or lift anything heavy with that arm during this time.
+• After the procedure, the area will be closed (with tape) and you'll need to keep the wound dry and bandaged for 3 days.
+Don't bump the area or lift anything heavy with your arm during this time.

 Here are some things to know when you have a contraceptive implant.
 Other things may be important as well, so ask your healthcare provider what you should know about.